 There has never been a better time to study Earth sciences.
 Many of the fundamental questions of our times will be answered by geoscientists, as we seek to provide sustainable resources for the world’s population, as well as predict and mitigate climate change and natural hazards by building a better understanding of the planet on which we live.

-The majority of our recent graduates have gained employment within a degree-related field or continued within further education after graduation.
+Our recent graduates have gained employment within a degree-related field or continued within further education after graduation.
 We have close links with geoscience and environmental industries ensuring that our degrees properly equip you for future employment.
-The truly interdisciplinary nature of our degrees additionally makes graduates in Earth sciences highly sought after by other employment sectors.

 Your tuition fees, funding your studies, and other costs to consider.